microsoft/VSExtensibility/New_Extensibility_Model/new-concepts/project/Tutorial.md

 }
 ```

-## Finding all projects owning a specific source file
+## Finding all projects owning a specific file

 Example: